-- geopolitical conditions, including acts or threats of terrorism, actions taken by the U.S. or other governments in response to acts or threats of terrorism and/or military conflicts, including the war between Russia and Ukraine and in the Middle East, which could impact business and economic conditions in the U.S. and abroad; - public health crises and pandemics, and their effects on the economic and business environments in which we operate, including our credit quality and business operations, as well as the impact on general economic and financial market conditions; - general economic or business conditions in Asia, and other regions where the Bank has operations; - failures, interruptions, or security breaches of our information systems; - climate change, including any enhanced regulatory, compliance, credit and reputational risks and costs; - cybersecurity threats and the cost of defending against them; - our ability to adapt our systems to the expanding use of technology in banking; - risk management processes and strategies; - adverse results in legal proceedings; - the impact of regulatory enforcement actions, if any; - certain provisions in our charter and bylaws that may affect acquisition of the Company; - changes in tax laws and regulations; - the impact of governmental efforts to restructure the U.S. financial regulatory system; - the impact of recent or future changes in the FDIC insurance assessment rate and the rules and regulations related to the calculation of the FDIC insurance assessments; - the effect of changes in accounting policies and practices or accounting standards, as may be adopted from time-to-time by bank regulatory agencies, the U.S. Securities and Exchange Commission ("SEC"), the Public Company Accounting Oversight Board, the Financial Accounting Standards Board ("FASB") or other accounting standards setters, including Accounting Standards Update ("ASU" or "Update") 2016-13 (Topic 326, "Measurement of Current Losses on Financial Instruments, commonly referenced as the Current Expected Credit Losses Model ("CECL") model, which changed how we estimate credit losses and may further increase the required level of our allowance for credit losses in future periods; - market disruption and volatility; - restrictions on dividends and other distributions by laws and regulations and by our regulators and our capital structure; - issuances of preferred stock; - our ability to raise additional capital, if needed, and the potential resulting dilution of interests of holders of our common stock; - the soundness of other financial institutions and our ongoing relations with our various federal and state regulators, including the SEC, FDIC, FRB, DFPI and CFPB; and - our success at managing the risks involved in the foregoing items.
+- geopolitical conditions, including acts or threats of terrorism, actions taken by the U.S. or other governments in response to acts or threats of terrorism and/or military conflicts, including the war between Russia and Ukraine and in the Middle East, which could impact business and economic conditions in the U.S. and abroad; - public health crises and pandemics, and their effects on the economic and business environments in which we operate, including our credit quality and business operations, as well as the impact on general economic and financial market conditions; - general economic or business conditions in Asia, and other regions where the Bank has operations; - failures, interruptions, or security breaches of our information systems; - climate change, including any enhanced regulatory, compliance, credit and reputational risks and costs; - cybersecurity threats and the cost of defending against them; - our ability to adapt our systems to the expanding use of technology in banking; - risk management processes and strategies; - adverse results in legal proceedings; - the impact of regulatory enforcement actions, if any; - certain provisions in our charter and bylaws that may affect acquisition of the Company; - changes in tax laws and regulations; - the impact of governmental efforts to restructure the U.S. financial regulatory system; - the impact of recent or future changes in the Federal Deposit Insurance Corporation ("FDIC") insurance assessment rate and the rules and regulations related to the calculation of the FDIC insurance assessments; - the effect of changes in accounting policies and practices or accounting standards, as may be adopted from time-to-time by bank regulatory agencies, the U.S. Securities and Exchange Commission ("SEC"), the Public Company Accounting Oversight Board, the Financial Accounting Standards Board ("FASB") or other accounting standards setters; - market disruption and volatility; - restrictions on dividends and other distributions by laws and regulations and by our regulators and our capital structure; - issuances of preferred stock; - our ability to raise additional capital, if needed, and the potential resulting dilution of interests of holders of our common stock; - the soundness of other financial institutions and our ongoing relations with our various federal and state regulators, including the SEC, FDIC, - FRB, California Department of Financial Protection and Innovation ("DFPI") and Consumer Financial Protection Bureau; and - our success at managing the risks involved in the foregoing items.